maegul/zekell_sqlite/notes.md

     - Updating a note, which is done by starting with the file, will hit an error if the title has been changed (even though the id is unchanged).
 + [ ] Delete Tags
   * Only if not used in any notes!
++ [ ] add a description column to `tags` table as a helpful reminder/reinforcer of the meaning/purpose of tags
 - [ ] add to references table
 - [ ] create assets and asset links tables
 - [ ] Look into adding indices for columns likely to be used heavily in queries